Sensitivity of neutrinoless double beta decays from a combined analysis of ground and excited states: Summary and outlook.

 Although this work focuses on the combined analysis of \nuclide[136]{Xe}, other candidate nuclei also show a strong potential for sensitivity enhancement.
-The phase space factor (PSF) indicates that \nuclide[100]{Mo} and \nuclide[150]{Nd} are particularly promising.
+The PSF indicates that \nuclide[100]{Mo} and \nuclide[150]{Nd} are particularly promising.
 Unlike \nuclide[136]{Xe}, where the combined analysis significantly improves sensitivity only when $M^{0\nu}_{\text{ex}}$ and $M^{0\nu}_{\text{gs}}$ are similar, \nuclide[150]{Nd} (\nuclide[100]{Mo}) can achieve comparable enhancements at $M^{0\nu}_{\text{ex}}/M^{0\nu}_{\text{gs}} \approx 1/3\,(1/2)$, assuming experimental parameters comparable to those of \nuclide[136]{Xe}.
 This is especially true for \nuclide[150]{Nd}, whose ground-state shape closely resembles that of the excited state in \nuclide[150]{Sm}, potentially leading to a larger NME for decay into the excited $0^+$ state~\cite{Beller:2013PRL}.
 Moreover, the present work does not include transitions to the $2^+$ state.
-Previous studies have shown that the PSF for the $0\nu\beta\beta(2^+)$ decay can be comparable to that of the ground-state transition~\cite{Mirea:2015nsl,Tomoda:1988}, suggesting that the $0\nu\beta\beta(2^+)$ mode may contribute non-trivially~\cite{Tomoda:1988,Fang:2023}.
-This decay mode could be incorporated into future combined analyses.
+Previous studies have shown that the PSF for the $0\nu\beta\beta(2^+)$ decay can be comparable to that of the ground-state transition~\cite{Mirea:2015nsl,Tomoda:1988}, suggesting that the $0\nu\beta\beta(2^+)$ channel may contribute non-trivially~\cite{Tomoda:1988,Fang:2023}.
+This decay channel could be incorporated into future combined analyses.

-Finally, we emphasize that the effectiveness of the combined analysis strongly depends on the values of the NMEs, which currently exhibit significant discrepancies across different nuclear models.
-These uncertainties remain a major limitation.
-Nonetheless, our results highlight the potential of the combined approach, which can significantly enhance sensitivity to the effective neutrino mass.
-A more definitive assessment will be possible as theoretical advances yield more precise NMEs for both ground- and excited-state transitions.
+Finally, we emphasize that the effectiveness of the combined analysis depends strongly on the values of the NMEs, which currently lack systematic uncertainty quantification and exhibit significant discrepancies among different nuclear models.
+A proper uncertainty assessment could either reduce or increase the improvement factor obtained from the combined analysis, and this remains an open question.
+Nevertheless, our results demonstrate that a combined analysis of multiple transitions can enhance the sensitivity of next-generation experiments to the effective neutrino mass without requiring a larger detector.
+A more definitive assessment will become possible as theoretical developments yield more precise NMEs for both ground- and excited-state transitions.
+This situation further underscores the importance of achieving theoretically accurate and systematically quantified NME calculations for $0\nu\beta\beta$ decay.